jasondavis925/jasondavis925.github.A/README.md

 After you save your changes to the `_config.yml` file (by clicking on *Commit changes* as the video tutorial shows), your website should be ready in a minute or two at `https://<yourusername>.github.io`.
 Every time you make a change to any file, your website will get rebuilt and should be updated in about a minute or so.
 Your website will be initialized with several sample blog posts and a couple other pages.

 Note that this was the easy way to *create* your website, but it does come at a cost: when Beautiful Jekyll gains new features in the future, *updating* your website to include all the latest features is cumbersome.
-See the <---[FAQ](https://beautifuljekyll.com/faq/#updating)---> for help with upgrading in the future.
+See the <!--[FAQ](https://beautifuljekyll.com/faq/#updating)--> for help with upgrading in the future.

 ## The hard way (using ruby gems)

 If you followed the easy method above, then you already have your site and you can skip this section!

-If you want to use Beautiful Jekyll as a ruby gem instead, follow the <---[advanced installation instructions](https://beautifuljekyll.com/getstarted/#install-steps-hard)--->.
+If you want to use Beautiful Jekyll as a ruby gem instead, follow the <!--[advanced installation instructions](https://beautifuljekyll.com/getstarted/#install-steps-hard)-->.
 This is harder to set up initially, but it makes it super easy to keep your site up to date with Beautiful Jekyll when more features are added in the future.

 # Plans

 Beautiful Jekyll is, and always will be, free.
-But if you want to remove the Beautiful Jekyll ad from your website, use a Dark Mode skin, unlock other special rewards, or simply support the development efforts, <---[check out the different plans](https://beautifuljekyll.com/plans)--->.
+But if you want to remove the Beautiful Jekyll ad from your website, use a Dark Mode skin, unlock other special rewards, or simply support the development efforts, <!--[check out the different plans](https://beautifuljekyll.com/plans)-->.

 # Add your own content